 carefully!, across the powerline.
 Use a long barrier strip

-and connect the powerline to a pair of terminals at one end,
+and connect the power cord to a pair of terminals at one end,

 Use the sniffer on the leads